XprabhatX/Hirademy-backend/README.md

 4. ```docker build -t hirademy .```
 5. ```docker run -d -p 3000:3000 hirademy```

-You should be getting this 3 confirmations:
+You should be getting this 3 confirmations:<br>
 ![image](https://github.com/XprabhatX/Hirademy-backend/assets/83898334/d9fbbd10-6c9b-4390-8923-a20191c9c576)

 ## Postman Tests
 1. Open Postman
+2. Click on import button<br>
    ![image](https://github.com/XprabhatX/Hirademy-backend/assets/83898334/dcb4bccf-039e-4f2a-9b7e-73c4aa8def7a)
-2. Click on import button

 3. Drag and drop the Hirademy-Backend.postman_collection.json file provided in this repository
-4. You can see I have created a Postman Collection called Hirademy-Backend And it contains 4 different requests (CRUD in order)
+4. You can see I have created a Postman Collection called Hirademy-Backend And it contains 4 different requests (CRUD in order)<br>
    ![image](https://github.com/XprabhatX/Hirademy-backend/assets/83898334/2aab4893-31a1-4fe5-b171-fd8877aedf8f)
 5. Go through each request one by one and run them to test the api (make sure the server is running)